sikoslike-the-greatest/xyuarserx/README.md

 # xyuarserx
 Just a simple dnsx output ipv4 python parser.
+If doesnt work, try use -nc flag in dnsx

 `-l <file>` to input from file (made with `dnsx -re > file`);
 `-ro` use this flag with `dnsx -ro` input;